SimonVaughanDataAndCode/spritzer/README.md

 install.packages("mnormt")
 ```

-## Usage
+## Basic usage

-Given a data file as input, containing the time series data in columns (e.g. time, value) of a plain text file
+Given a data file as input, containing the time series data in columns (e.g. time, value, error [optional]) of a plain text file

 ```
 result <- bayes("data/mrk766.txt")
 ```

+## Assumptions

+Spritzer works best if the input time series is regularly sampled, with no gaps, and is a realisation of a red noise process (with a smooth, steep power spectrum), which might contain an additional strictly periodic component.
+See my 2010 paper for more details.